 - 2023 results, club, DX (PDF)

 Licensed radio amateurs work as many amateur stations in as many different locations as possible in North America on bands from 2.3 GHz through light.

 2. Date and Contest period

-The date is the weekend that includes the first Sunday in May.
-Usually that is the weekend prior to Mother's Day weekend in the U.S. The date in 2021 is May 1-2.
+Date and Contest Period: the date is the weekend that includes the first Sunday in May.
+Usually that is the weekend prior to Mother's Day weekend in the U.S. The date in 2023 is May 6-7.
 Operations may take place for 24 hours total out of the 42-hour contest period, which begins at 6:00 AM local time Saturday and ends at 11:59 PM local time Sunday.
 Listening time counts as operating time, but driving time between locations does not count as operating time.
 Times off must be clearly indicated in the log.